 “Knowledge is power.
 Data is the new currency.
 Data Science is both,” thus the saying goes!
-So, where Machine Learning (ML) comes in?
+So, where does Machine Learning (ML) come in?
 Well, it is like this – without ML, you cannot leverage automation.
 Although the data would be the same, its value wouldn’t be that much.
 Before elucidating the Machine Learning Engineer vs. Data Scientist topic in detail, let us quickly glance through some hard facts:

 Machine Learning vs. Data Science in terms of Growth rate and market cap.

 |Top 5 Companies Hiring||Google, Facebook, Amazon, Oracle, & Netflix|| Google, Facebook, Amazon, Oracle, & Netflix |

 Before understanding Machine Learning in this ‘Machine Learning Engineer vs Data Scientist’ blog, we will go through an introduction to Data Science and the skills required to become a Data Scientist.
 Putting it in a simple way, Data Science is the study of data.
 It involves the visualization and analysis of data collected from multiple sources.
 These visualizations help in gaining useful insights from the data.
 If you want to learn Data Science and Machine Learning together then you can sign up for the Masters in Data Science.